 Deep research agents

-In the benchmark, AI deep research tools automatically search the web, read multiple pages, and write a full report without a human having to do the searching.
-This benchmark ran three separate tests across different tools.
+Deep research agents automatically search the web, read multiple pages, and write a full, structured report without a human doing the searching.
+The benchmark ran three separate tests across different tools, measuring report accuracy against latency and cost.
+Tools tested included o3, o4-mini, perplexity-sonar, and parallel-ultra.

 Results: More searches, more words, and higher costs did not translate into better accuracy.
 Tools that went directly to primary sources and read them carefully outperformed those that searched broadly but extracted less precise information.